 And we all know that gravity works, right?
 Why not plumb your plant so that gravity works for you?

-Rather than free water running down each drop leg to the application, water that collects in the mains will only run to the one location at the lowest point in your plant.
+Rather than free water running down each drop leg to the machine, water that collects in the mains now will only run to the one location in your plant.
 All the water that collects in the air main will then flow down one drop leg to be drained regularly at the bottom.

 Yes, it is extra work and cost to plumb your drop lines as shown in the drawing.
-The upside of installling the air mains with a water-reduction orientation is a reduced maintenance on the machine and a reduction in machine down-time to perform that maintenance.
+The upside of installling the air mains with a water-reduction orientation is a reduced maintenance on the machine and a reduction in machine down-time to perform needed maintenance.
 Over the longer haul, plumbing properly will save equipment wear and tear, frustration and money!